cincuranet/blog/_posts/233804-anonymous-classes-and-generics-limit-in-net-csharp.md

   - .NET Core
   - C#
 ---
 Have you ever looked how anonymous classes are implemented?
 If you did, you know it's a generated generic class.
 And if you didn't, you know now.
 Either way, you can find more details below.
-But also building on top of [previous post about generic parameters limit in generic classes], where's the limit here?
+But also building on top of [previous post about generic parameters limit in generic classes][1], where's the limit here?
 It surely cannot be higher.

 <!-- excerpt -->